CONGRATULATIONS

 WE ENCLOSED THE PORCH ON THE BACK OF THE HOUSE,

-A MUCH-NEEDED UPDATE THAT GIVES US MORE DISPLAY SPACE !!
+A MUCH-NEEDED UPDATE THAT GAVE US MORE DISPLAY SPACE !!

 June 16, 1832